Cupnfish/Cupnfish-log/2021/bevy experience.md

 Where does `user_data` come from?
 From the collision event we get an index that can be accessed via the `Res<ColliderSet>` 's `get()` method user, which is cumbersome and I think the least usable part of `bevy_rapier` so far.

-In addition, if you run your game from here, you’ll find that your character, as well as the other dynamic rigid bodies in the screen, will receive a gravitational force , we don’t need this gravity, so we need to change the gravity to zero.
+In addition, if you run the game from here, you’ll find that your character, as well as the other dynamic rigid bodies on the screen, will receive a gravitational force.
+We don’t need this gravity, so we need to change it to zero.

-The current version modifies the gravity of the physical engine by adding a startup system like this:
+Ccurrent version modifies the gravity by adding a startup system like this:

 ```rust
 fn setup(